This post may contain affiliate links. See our disclosure policy.

 What Cheese is Best For Chiles Rellenos?

 For these chiles rellenos, we use Oaxaca cheese.
-It is the most “authentic” cheese for chiles rellenos and in my opinion it has the best texture (AND it just looks cool.
+It is the most “authentic” cheese for chiles rellenos, and in my opinion, it has the best texture (AND it just looks cool.
 Just look at that picture above), but any kind of good “melting” cheese will work great.
-You can use Queso Blanco, Asadero, Monterey Jack, Pepper Jack, or even Cheddar or Mozzarella.
+You can use Queso Blanco, Asadero, Monterey Jack cheese, Pepper Jack cheese, or even Mozzarella or Cheddar cheeses.
 The lines are pretty blurry when it comes to chiles rellenos because it is literally just “stuffed green chile peppers”.
 Different regions stuff them with different things and even use different green peppers and sauces.
 Honestly, it all comes down to preference and what is available in your area.

 Tips for Making Chiles Rellenos